cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 * 3+ years of professional experience developing applications and services, including at least 2 years of direct experience with testing, QA, and automation.
 * Knowledge of or experience with testing frameworks in Javascript and Python.
 * Knowledge of or experience with browser testing frameworks such as Selenium or Cypress.
-* Knowledge of lean and agile development methodologies, including expertise in teaching when and how to use specific specific approaches and deliverables
+* Knowledge of lean and agile development methodologies.
 * Ability to establish processes that recognize, value, and include different perspectives, experiences, approaches, and cultures to achieve organizational goals.
 * Ability to gain and maintain the trust of project stakeholders.
 * Interest in incorporating long-term testing and automation best practices into our development workflow.